 One-Third of Young People Are Violent Toward Their Parents

-The University of Zurich has been chosen to host two new National Centers of Competence in Research, providing long-term support for cutting-edge work in childhood cancer diagnostics and treatment as well as in muon research.
+The University of Zurich has been chosen to host two new National Centers of Competence in Research, for childhood cancer diagnostics and treatment as well as muon research.

 With German language courses and selected lectures in many subject areas, the UZH’s Explore program helps refugees build a foundation for their future.